diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 `However, in many cases it is possible to write tasks to be idempotent and use an OutputCommitter to promote the output to its final location when the task succeeds`.

 #### Output Committers
 Hadoop MapReduce uses a commit protocol to ensure that jobs and tasks either succeed or fail cleanly.
-The behavior is implemented by the OutputCommitter in use for the job, which is set in the old MapReduce API by calling the setOutputCommitter() on Job Conf or by setting `mapred.output.committer.class` in the configuration. `In the new MapReduce API, the OutputCommitter is determined by the OutputFormat`, via its getOutputCommitter() method.
+The behavior is implemented by the OutputCommitter in use for the job, which is set in the old MapReduce API by calling the setOutputCommitter() on JobConf or by setting `mapred.output.committer.class` in the configuration. `In the new MapReduce API, the OutputCommitter is determined by the OutputFormat`, via its getOutputCommitter() method.
 The default is FileOutputCommitter, which is appropriate for file-based MapReduce.
 ```java
 public abstract class OutputCommitter {
     public abstract void setupJob(JobContext jobContext) throws IOException;